sabergerson/Harambee_ML/README.md

 Data analysis for Harambee Youth Employment Accelerator

 Data cleaning and wrangling for 15 variable database on youth employment data. <br />
-Analysis by k means clustering and k nearest neighbors.
+Analysis by k nearest neighbors.